pypa/pip/docs/html/ux-research-design/2020-research-outputs/pip-force-reinstall.md

 - **15.6%** (29/186) of respondents said that pip should reinstall requests and its dependencies, updating all these packages to the latest compatible versions
 - **14%** (26/186) of respondents said that pip should reinstall the same version of requests, and not reinstall request's dependencies

-If we group responses into "uprade" or "do not upgrade" (ignoring responses that could not be grouped), we find:
+If we group responses into "upgrade" or "do not upgrade" (ignoring responses that could not be grouped), we find:

 - 46.32% (88/186) of respondents thought that pip should install the same version of requests - i.e. that `--force-reinstall` should *not* implicitly upgrade
-- 43.16% (82/186) of respondents thought that pip should upgrade requests to the lastest version - i.e that `--force-reinstall` *should* implicitly upgrade
+- 43.16% (82/186) of respondents thought that pip should upgrade requests to the latest version - i.e that `--force-reinstall` *should* implicitly upgrade

 Most respondents use `--force-reinstall` "almost never" (65.6%):